New Zealand’s Great Walks

 To promote tourism and preserve popular hiking trails, the Department of Conservation established 10 Great Walks.
 They traverse the most scenic parts of the country, and they are a great introduction to New Zealand.

 All Great Walks require advance reservations, and spots run out quickly.
-If you’re interested in a great walk, click “See itinerary” below to see which itineraries and dates are still available, or use the cancelation alert feature to receive text messages when we find extra spots.
+If you’re interested in a great walk, click “See itinerary” below to see which itineraries and dates are still available, or use the cancellation alert feature to receive text messages when we find extra spots.

 DurationLength

-1. Waikaremoana Track3–4 days29 milesPoint-to-point
+1. Lake Waikaremoana Track3–4 days29 milesPoint-to-point

 2. Tongariro Northern Circuit2–4 days28 milesLoop